ibm-cloud-docs/power-iaas/getting-started-PER.md

   - `1` - Traffic from ACI tenants is forwarded to the PER.
   - `2` - PER forwards the traffic to classic infrastructure services using Transit Gateway

-- Accessing cloud services that can access each other resources.
+- Accessing cloud services that can access each other's resources.
   - `1`	- Traffic from ACI tenants is forwarded to the PER.
   - `4`	- Traffic from PER is forwarded to the NAT services provided by Cisco Catalyst 8300 Service Gateway routers for translation of destination addresses to ADN and CSE networks.
   - `3`	- The translated traffic from NAT is forwarded to PER which performs SR/MPLS handoff to exchange information for all prefixes in all VRFs via BGP EVPN session.